Garfield: His 9 Lives: Television special

 The television special premiered on CBS on November 22, 1988, adapting "In the Beginning", "Cave Cat", "The Garden", "Lab Animal", "Garfield", and "Space Cat" as the opening and his first, third, seventh, eighth, and ninth life respectively.
 4 new segments and a new ending were created for the special, and the "Babes and Bullets" story was adapted into a standalone special in 1989.

 The special was nominated for the Primetime Emmy Award for Outstanding Animated Program, losing to Garfield's Babes and Bullets.
-Both specials are included on the DVD Garfield's Fantasies, along with Garfield's Feline Fantasies.
+Garfield: His 9 Lives was released on VHS on March 3, 1993.
+The special and Garfield's Babes and Bullets are included on the DVD Garfield's Fantasies, along with Garfield's Feline Fantasies.
 A second DVD bundled with Garfield in the Rough was released in 2018.